Clerks (film): Plot

-On his day off, Dante Hicks, a retail clerk at the Quick Stop Groceries convenience store in Leonardo, New Jersey, is instructed by his boss via phone call to cover another employee's morning shift.
-Dante asks to end early at noon to play a hockey game with friends later that day, with the boss coming in himself.
-Arriving to find the locks to the security shutters jammed closed with gum, he drapes a sheet over the shutters with "I ASSURE YOU; WE'RE OPEN!" in shoe polish; he repeatedly laments, "I'm not even supposed to be here today."
+On his day off, Dante Hicks, a retail clerk at the Quick Stop Groceries convenience store in Leonardo, New Jersey, is instructed by his boss to cover another employee's morning shift.
+Dante arranges to finish at noon to play a hockey game with friends.
+Finding the locks to the security shutters jammed closed with gum, he drapes a sheet over the shutters with "I ASSURE YOU; WE'RE OPEN!" written in shoe polish; he repeatedly laments, "I'm not even supposed to be here today."

-The first customer of the day is a man who attempts to convince cigarette-buying customers that they should buy Chewlies brand gum instead of cigarettes, displaying a bag containing what he claims is a diseased human lung corroded by tar.
-A crowd soon gathers around Dante, hostilely blaming him for the ills of cancer because he sells cigarettes at the man's impassioned urging.
-Dante's girlfriend Veronica Loughran enters, quickly calms the crowd down with a fire extinguisher, and confronts the man, who is revealed to be a Chewlies representative wishing to sell more gum.
-She then orders him out along with the crowd, chiding them for wasting their lives.
-Shortly after, Dante and Veronica converse behind the counter regarding Dante's current disposition.
-She then encounters an old boyfriend of hers, a customer named Willam Black, and admits to Dante that she engaged in snowballing with Black and performed fellatio on 36 other guys before their current relationship.
-Dante jealously considers her past acts as more severe than his own, which include having sex with twelve different women before her.
-She then storms out, furious with Dante's insensitivity.
+His first customer attempts to convince customers they should buy Chewlies brand gum instead of cigarettes, displaying a bag containing what he claims is a diseased human lung corroded by tar.
+A hostile crowd blames Dante for spreading cancer because he sells cigarettes.
+Dante's girlfriend Veronica Loughran enters, calms the crowd with a fire extinguisher, and confronts the customer, actually a Chewlies representative.
+She evicts him with the crowd.
+Veronica converses behind the counter about Dante's current disposition then encounters an old boyfriend, a customer named Willam Black.
+She admits to Dante that she engaged in sex with Black and performed fellatio on 36 other guys before their current relationship.
+Dante reacts with jealousy, admitting to having sex with just twelve different women before her, and she storms out.
+Dante's best friend, wisecracking slacker Randal Graves, arrives late for his own workday at the RST Video rental store next door and reveals that Dante's unfaithful ex-girlfriend Caitlin Bree, with whom Dante still secretly communicates, is engaged.
+He spends his shift dealing with customers either angry and demanding, clueless and impolite, or unexpectedly wise.

-Dante's best friend, wisecracking slacker Randal Graves, soon arrives late for his own workday at the RST Video rental store next door, although he mostly keeps Dante company at the Quick Stop.
-Dante finds out from him that his unfaithful ex-girlfriend Caitlin Bree, with whom he still secretly communicates, is engaged.
-Some customers they encounter are angry and demanding, others are clueless and impolite, and still others prove unexpectedly wise.
-During lunch, Dante and Veronica reconcile their respective sexual pasts.
-Dante is notified that his boss is vacationing in Vermont, leaving him to run the store.
-Dante convinces his friends to have their hockey game on the roof, and temporarily closes it down.
-Twelve minutes in, an irate customer arrives, demanding that Dante open the store and criticizing his playing, and ultimately sabotages the game.
-After Dante discovers that an ex-girlfriend of his, Julie Dwyer, has died, he and Randal temporarily depart for the memorial service.
-The visit is disastrous, and the two flee the funeral home; their conversation when they return to the store reveals that Randal accidentally toppled Julie's casket.
+At lunch, Dante and Veronica reconcile their respective sexual pasts and Dante learns his boss is vacationing in Vermont, leaving him to run the store.
+Dante convinces his friends to have their hockey game on the roof, and temporarily closes the store.
+An irate customer demands Dante open the store, criticizes his playing, and sabotages the game.
+When Dante discovers an ex-girlfriend, Julie Dwyer, has died, he and Randal depart for an unseen memorial service.
+Their conversation after fleeing the funeral home reveals that Randal accidentally toppled Julie's casket.